ADiTx Therapeutics (NASDAQ:ADTX) Shares Gap Up to $2.20

-ADiTx Therapeutics, Inc. (NASDAQ:ADTX)’s stock price gapped up prior to trading on Monday .
+ADiTx Therapeutics, Inc. (NASDAQ:ADTX)’s share price gapped up before the market opened on Monday .
 The stock had previously closed at $2.20, but opened at $2.46.
-ADiTx Therapeutics shares last traded at $2.23, with a volume of 18,778 shares traded.
+ADiTx Therapeutics shares last traded at $2.23, with a volume of 18,778 shares changing hands.

-A hedge fund recently bought a new stake in ADiTx Therapeutics stock.
-Hudson Bay Capital Management LP purchased a new stake in ADiTx Therapeutics, Inc. (NASDAQ:ADTX) in the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund purchased 108,961 shares of the company’s stock, valued at approximately $551,000.
+An institutional investor recently bought a new position in ADiTx Therapeutics stock.
+Powell Investment Advisors LLC bought a new position in shares of ADiTx Therapeutics, Inc. (NASDAQ:ADTX) in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund bought 38,500 shares of the company’s stock, valued at approximately $75,000.

 ADiTx Therapeutics, Inc, a life sciences company, focuses on developing nucleic acid-based technologies for addressing the rejection of transplanted organs, autoimmune diseases, and allergies.
 The company is developing Apoptotic DNA Immunotherapy (ADi), a nucleic acid-based technology that utilizes an approach, which mimics the way the body naturally induces tolerance to its own tissues.